siegenth/StreamsProxy/LibertyStreamsProxy/README.md

 binds it Liberty's web address via an embedded proxy.
 The proxy configuration occurs on the first access from the web.

 The servlet works in conjunction with Streams' INET toolkit (https://github.com/IBMStreams/streamsx.inet), transparently.
-Streams applications that are accessed via HTTP or REST in a development environment can be exposed on the Web with no changes.
+Streams applications that are accessed via HTTP or REST in a development environment with no changes to the proxy server.

 The goal of this servlet, to easily move a Streams application from development to the web, for demonstration purposes.
 Leaving the application up may incur significant resource usage by nefarious web trolls.